AgentMC/PLRenewer/README.md

 This repo is a storage of my 8-year-old (at least!) project that I decided to update and adapt to modern smartphones because of reasons.

-Previous location (2010-2015): https://code.google.com/archive/p/plrenewer/ (readonly archive)
+Previous location (2010-2015): https://code.google.com/archive/p/plrenewer/ (readonly archive) <br/>
-Previous location (2008-2010): http://forum.ichip.ru (inaccessible now), http://exchip.ru (inaccessible now)
+Previous location (2008-2010): http://forum.ichip.ru (inaccessible now), http://exchip.ru (inaccessible now) <br/>
 Lol it seems whereever I publish this code, the hosting dies.
+Good luck GitHub.

 It includes